-A student in the Rutgers School of Nursing-Camden may be required to undergo drug or alcohol testing when it is determined through direct observation or outside report that there is reasonable suspicion that a student is impaired due to illegal drug or alcohol use, the use or misuse of prescribed or over-the-counter medications based upon, but not limited to:
+A student in the Rutgers School of Nursing-Camden may be required to undergo drug or alcohol testing when it is determined through direct observation or outside report that there is reasonable suspicion that a student is impaired due to illegal drug, alcohol or marijuana use, or the use or misuse of prescribed or over-the-counter medications based upon, but not limited to:

 - 1. Unusual or aberrant behavior - 2.
 Physical symptoms indicative of being under the influence - 3.
 Patterns of abnormal or erratic behavior - 4.
 Inconsistent quality of work performance - 5.
 Conviction for drug-related offenses - 6.
 Being identified as the subject of a drug-related criminal investigation - 7.
 Credible information from independent sources - 8.
 Evidence of drug tampering or misappropriation - 9.
 Consistently discrepant daily drug counts in clinical - 10.
-Accidents or illnesses caused by substance abuse - 11.
-Impairment or intoxication in the clinical and/or didactic setting - 12.
-Patterns of absenteeism and/or lateness - 13.
-Alterations in student clinical and/or didactic performance that may not be attributed to other causes - 14.
-Following a work-related injury or illness - 15.
-Observation of poor judgment or careless acts which caused or had the potential to cause patient injury, jeopardize the safety of self or others, or resulted in damage to equipment
+Accidents or illnesses caused by substance misuse - 11.
+Odor indicative of drug or alcohol usage - 12.
+Impairment or intoxication in the clinical and/or didactic setting - 13.
+Patterns of absenteeism and/or lateness - 14.
+Alterations in student clinical and/or didactic performance that may not be attributed to other causes - 15.
+Following a work-related injury or illness

+16. Observation of poor judgment or careless acts which caused or had the potential to cause patient injury, jeopardize the safety of self or others, or resulted in damage to equipment.

-A student who suspects possible substance abuse or a violation of this policy by another student has the responsibility to report this information.
+A student who suspects possible substance misuse or a violation of this policy by another student has the responsibility to report this information.
 A report can be made to the course instructor, any member of nursing leadership, and or the Dean of Students Office.
 The identity of the individual making the report will be kept confidential to the greatest extent possible consistent with the need to investigate the report and subject to legal requirements.